 - 1 Tablespoon Canola oil, more as needed

 - Heat a large casserole 4 quart skillet over medium heat.

-- Generously coat the chicken thighs with a little salt, black pepper, garlic powder, both sazon packets, paprika and a little adobo seasoning.
+- Generously coat the chicken thighs with a little salt (one side), black pepper, garlic powder, both sazon packets, paprika and a little adobo seasoning.
 Sear on both sides for about 2-3 minutes to form a nice crust.
 You will not be cooking them all the way through during this step.